How to Install Statamic on Ubuntu

 file to a globally accessible directory and update its permissions.

-sudo mv composer.phar /usr/local/bin/composersudo chmod +x /usr/local/bin/composer
+sudo mv composer.phar /usr/local/bin/composersudo chmod +x /usr/local/bin/composershellshell

 Now you can check to make sure Composer is installed and configured correctly by running this command:

-Install Statamic CLI
+Install Statamic CLI#

 Next up, let's install the Statamic CLI.
 To do this, run the following command in your terminal:

-composer global require statamic/cli
+composer global require statamic/clishellshell

 Upon installation, you can now use the statamic new